Why is Mastodon so dominant in the fediverse?

 The #OMN approach is not perfection, it is #KISS shifting the default power alignment to infrastructure that empowers users to participate without needing technical expertise.
 Producers retain agency over their work and context and most importantly developers build frameworks that decentralise their own authority over time.

-You have a shovel, we don’t need more abstract debate.
+You have a shovel, we really don’t need more abstract debate.
 We need people willing to compost the failures and build differently.
 That means accepting messiness, designing for humans, not idealised users, building structures where power flows outward rather than upward.
 That’s the path #OMN is trying to walk.

 Why openweb projects fail